Businessman Aliaksandr Vasilevich released

-On 4 February 2022, political prisoner, media manager and gallery owner Aliaksandr Vasilevich was released.
+On 4 February 2022, political prisoner, media manager, and gallery owner Aliaksandr Vasilevich was released.
 The trial was held behind closed doors.
 He was sentenced to three years in a penal colony, allegedly due to tax evasion, but was released right in the courtroom.
-According to the lawyers, the convict “was released in connection with the expiration of the term of liability.”
+According to the lawyers, the convict “was released due to expiration of the statute of limitations”.

 He participated in the meeting of imprisoned businessmen and oppositionists with Alexander Lukashenko in the KGB pre-trial detention center in October 2020.
 Online magazines KYKY.org and The Village Belarus co-founded by the entrepreneur were blocked in Belarus in December 2020.

-While in prison, Vasilevich received the Frantsishak Aliakhnovich literary award for the collection of fairy tales titled “Dad and the Penguin”, which he wrote for his daughter Adele.
+While in prison, Vasilevich received the Frantsishak Aliakhnovich literary award for the collection of fairy tales titled Daddy and the Penguin, which he wrote for his daughter Adele.
 In these tales, Vasilevich tells children about his prison life and explains complex concepts, such as “cognitive dissonance”.
 Here is one of the lessons that Vasilevich gives children through one of the heroes of a fairy tale: “Darkness and dullness around.
-And you do something good, even if it’s a little bit.
+And you do something good, even if it is only a little bit.
 Good deeds.
 And there is more light.
 The world is changing.
 Even though it is not happening as fast as everyone wants.”